Logo Voyage

 Map

-The park is quite close to Bellingham, and a few hours from Seattle.
+The park is quite close to Bellingham, a few hours north of Seattle and a few hours southeast of Vancouver, BC.

 By car

-WA-20, the North Cascades Highway, is the primary way to access the park.
+WA-20, the North Cascades Highway, is the only major road in the park.
 To the west, it joins Interstate 5 at Burlington.
 To the east, it passes through Winthrop to Eastern Washington.

 This road closes during the winter between Ross Lake and Mazama, making much of the park inaccessible.
 The next best way around is via the Stevens Pass Highway, a several-hour detour.

-There are a few other trailhead access routes from outside the park.
-These roads are not near park visitor services.
+There are a few other access roads from outside the park.
+These roads are generally used to reach remote trailheads, and are not near park visitor services.

 • WA-542, the Mt.
 Baker Highway, from Glacier.
 Most commonly used to access Mt.
 Shuksan.